root-project/root/docbook/users-guide/GettingStarted.md

 -   *Menus*: help on canvas menus.

--   *Graphics Editor*: help on primitives’ drawing and objects’ editor.
+-   *Graphics Editor*: help on primitives' drawing and objects' editor.

--   *Browser*: help on the ROOT objects’ and files’ browser.
+-   *Browser*: help on the ROOT objects' and files' browser.

 -   *Objects*: help on DrawClass, Inspect and Dump context menu items.